shuchita-rahman/LeetCode/README.md

-There is three branch in this repository.
+There is three branch in this repositor
-   1.Easy
-   2.Medium
-   3.Hard
+         Easy, Medium and Hard.
   I will recommand you to read the comment of every solution.
 It will help you to uderstand the solution better.